-For individuals with hypertension who receive biofeedback, the evidence includes a systematic review and 2 RCTs published after the review.
-The systematic review identified 36 RCTs, though sample sizes were small and overall study quality poor.
+For individuals with hypertension who receive biofeedback, the evidence includes systematic reviews and 2 RCTs published after the review.
+One systematic review identified 36 RCTs, though sample sizes were small and overall study quality poor.
 Various biofeedback techniques were used: thermal, galvanized skin response, pulse wave velocity, and HRV.
 Results across trials did not consistently show a benefit of biofeedback.
 Conclusions were limited due to the shortage of studies isolating the effect of biofeedback, the generally poor quality of trials, and heterogeneity across interventions used.
+The other systematic review was smaller (20 RCTs) but found a significant effect of biofeedback on both systolic and diastolic blood pressure.
 The Mengden 2023 RCT demonstrated an acute change in blood pressure after a 10-min biofeedback session, but no longer term effects were demonstrated over the course of a week.

-Motor Dysfunction After Stroke
+Motor Dysfunction After Stroke Clinical Context and Therapy Purpose